TuckerTucker/tkr-news-gather/DEPLOYMENT.md

 ## Overview

-This guide walks you through deploying the TKR News Gatherer as a serverless endpoint on RunPod.
+This guide walks you through deploying the TKR News Gather as a serverless endpoint on RunPod.

 ## Prerequisites